kcombs15/blog/index.md

 ---
-title: "Welcome to my blog"
+title: "Kara Combs's Website & Blog"
 ---

 Hello!
-My name is Kara and I'm a graduate student.
+My name is Kara Combs and I'm a graduate student at Wright State University.